 Color is one of the best tools of visual marketing.
 In fact, adding color to documents such as warnings and security notices, increases recall of such information by 82% (Xerox).
 Even adding color to information reduces errors, search time, and increases understanding.
 But why does this happen?
 The answer is evolution.
 The world is a variety of colorful things and we evolved to appreciate colors, interpret them and have preferences.

 There's a good reason why Facebook, Twitter, and various companies use blue as their brand color: our brains inherently like it.
-In the same way, the color chocolate and yellow are colors that brands rarely use.
+In the same way, the color brown and yellow are colors that brands rarely use.

 3. The brain responds to faces